-If you would like to register for any of the listed courses or have any additional questios or concerns, please contact Kimberly Burnett-Hackbarth at (563)589-3630 or email at (DERegistration@dbq.edu).
+If you would like to register for any of the listed courses or have any additional questions or concerns, please contact Carla Gibbons at (563)589-3630 or email her at (DERegistration@dbq.edu).

 We do not offer certification for lay ministry.
 As with ordination, lay ministry is certified through the individual's denominational judicatory.
 We provide the courses and evaluations, which may be used by your Presbytery, Association or other judicatory in your process of becoming a lay pastor.

 The courses do not carry seminary or university credit; however we can offer CEUs (continuing education units) for those who may desire them.
 (Teachers, for instance, may qualify for school district requirements in the use of educational technology.)

 A letter of completion will be given for each course completed.

 Online education is new and exciting.
 It requires active participation in the course work, a high level of motivation, a strong sense of discipline, and a willingness to work in a group as well as independently.
 A basic level of computer proficiency is required for successful completion of an online course.
 Students should be comfortable working with the Internet, email, and a word processor.
 The online learning certification course will help you become familiar with working in an online environment.